-At around the same time, Lem envisaged a future where people have an instant and universal access to a giant virtual data base which he called a ‘Trion Library’.
+At around the same time, Lem envisaged a future where people have an instant and universal access to a giant virtual database, which he called a ‘Trion Library’.
 Trions themselves were tiny crystals of quartz, ‘whose particle structure can be permanently changed’.
 Trions operate like modern pen-drives, but connected by radio waves, forming a giant library of knowledge.
-This is how he described it in his The Magellanic Cloud from 1955 (our translation):
+This is how he described it in his The Magellanic Cloud from 1955:

-Lem’s description is quite accurate, only that what he describes, we call today the Internet or simply Google.
-We’re still patiently waiting for the possibility of storing smells though.
+Lem’s description is quite accurate, only that what he describes, we call the Internet or simply Google today.
+We’re still patiently waiting for the possibility of storing smells, though!

 We use it today without even thinking about the efficiency and might of this great, invisible net which enlaces the globe.
-Whether it be in one’s Australian studio, or in a lunar observatory, or on board an airplane – how many times has every one of us reached for their pocket receiver and called upon Trion Library central, naming the desired work which, within a second, appeared in front of you on the television screen.
+Whether it be in one’s Australian studio, or in a lunar observatory, or on board an airplane – how many times has every one of us reached for our pocket receiver and called upon Trion Library central, naming the desired work which, within a second, appeared in front of us on the television screen?

-The description seems shockingly accurate of our life AD 2017 – it even hints at how many airlines now offer inflight Wi-Fi.
+The description seems shockingly accurate of our lives now – it even hints at how many airlines now offer in-flight Wi-Fi.
 It seems important to remember that Lem conceived of these ideas at a time when the average computer was still the size of a giant room.
-The world wide web itself would only start to be thinkable in the late 1960s, materialising only in the 1980s.
+The World Wide Web itself would only start to be thinkable in the late 1960s, materialising only in the 1980s.

 The Magellanic Cloud also came with an interesting vision of the future of goods production, one that brings to mind 3D printing.
 Interestingly, Lem presents a logic behind the process which hasn’t aged either.